mixxxdj/mixxx/source/glossary.rst

     right level of loudness.

    db
     Short for decibels.
-A Decibel is a measurement of sound level.
-Whispering is around 25 dB while unbearable sound like an starting aircraft is around 160 db.
-Rule of thumb: An increase of the volume by 10 dB is perceived as twice as loud.
+A Decibel is a logarithmic measurement of sound level.
+Whispering is around 25 dB while unbearable sound such as a jet engine is around 160 db.
+Rule of thumb: A volume increase of 10 dB is perceived as twice as loud.

    cue sheet
     A cue sheet (or CUE file, CUE sheet, etc.) is a formatted plain text file